FFFarhan/SOAISEC/SECURITY.md

 # Security policy, assumptions, key handling and guardrails

 This file records the security policies, assumptions, and the concrete key/secret handling practices and runtime guardrails used by the SOAISEC FastAPI service (`answer.py`).
-Use this as an operational reference and update it when controls change.

 ## Policies
 - No secrets in source: never commit API keys, tokens, or credentials.